bjornaa/ladim2/doc/source/ibm_plugin.rst

 .. code::

     # A simple IBM that kills the particles at fixed "age" in degree-days.
-    # age is configured as a state variable, inital value = 0
+    # age is configured as a state variable, initial value = 0
-    # temp is congigured as a state variable, also as ibm_forcing
+    # temp is configured as a state variable, also as ibm_forcing

     import numpy as np
     from ladim2.ibm import BaseIBM
     from ladim2.timekeeper import TimeKeeper
     from ladim2.state import State

-    [Sjekk opp, bruke forcing.temp vs. state.temp]
+    [check up, use forcing.temp vs. state.temp]
     class IBM(BaseIBM):
         def __init__(
             self,